ChineseGrammar.app — Chinese grammar rules, examples and AI checker

 Place leads the sentence: 前面来了一个人。

-Existential Sentences FAQ
+Existential Sentences Questions

 What is an existential sentence in Chinese?